- Has disease-fighting virtues.

 Broccoli is part of the family of cruciferous vegetables, along with cabbage, cauliflower and Brussels sprouts, which have for several years been hailed for their health benefits and disease-fighting virtues.
 Over time, broccoli has thus come to be seen as a ‘superfood', which is why broccoli extracts are now available to buy in the form of dietary supplements.
 It is the extraordinary properties of broccoli's constituents that give it this reputation.

-Our dietary supplement Broccoli Sulforaphane Glucosinolate offers a simple way to capitalise on broccoli’s many health benefits.
-In particular, it ensures an optimal intake of the active substance sulforaphane, one of the vegetable’s best-studied compounds.
-It also has one of the highest concentrations of sulforaphane, and is one of the most stable and bioavailable formulations on the market.
-Our supplement is available in capsule form, at a suggested dose of two capsules a day, which provides 600mg of broccoli extract.
+Broccoli Sulforaphane Glucosinolate is formulated from a standardized extract of broccoli (Brassica oleracea).
+This supplement contains one of the highest concentrations of sulforaphane and is one of the most stable and bioavailable formulations on the market.
+It is now available to buy at Supersmart in capsule form, at a suggested dose of two capsules a day, which provides 600mg of broccoli extract.

-|Dose journalière : 2 capsules
+|Daily serving : 2 capsules

-Number of doses per pack : 30
+Number of doses per bottle : 30

 |Amount per dose|

-|Extract of broccoli standardised to 10 % sulforaphane glucosinolate||600 mg|
+|Extract of broccoli standardized to 10 % sulforaphane glucosinolate||600 mg|